JaydenMajor/Pages-In-Widgets/README.md

 Yes.
 There are two filters for each posts and pages output.
 For content `postsinwidgets_content` and `pagesinwidgets_content` as well as `pagesinwidgets_image` and `postsinwidgets_image` for filtering images.

 ## Change Log
+### 1.9.3
+Release Date: December 17, 2019
+* Bug Fix - Fixed an issue were the output of the post title would be an h4 even when configured otherwise. - This bug weas only posts and not for pages.

 ### 1.9.2
 Release Date: December 13, 2019
 * Bug Fix - Fixed an issue were the image output wasn't being output.